AlfonsoRodr/Empotrados/README.md

  *
  * This file implements the core logic of a password-based access control system,
  * including keypad handling, password verification, visual and audio feedback, and
  * a limit on incorrect attempts.
-It uses a 4x4 keypad, an LCD for user interaction,
- * and both a buzzer and LED for signaling feedback.
+It uses a 4x4 keypad, an LCD for user interaction, and both a buzzer for signaling feedback.
  *
  * @authors
  * - Alfonso Rodríguez